state-alchemists/zrb/docs/getting-started.md

 At its basic, a Project is a directory containing a single file named `zrb_init.py`.
 This simple setup is already sufficient for a simple hello-world project.

+Zrb automatically imports `zrb_init.py` and loads any registered Tasks.
+Those Tasks will be available and discoverable from the Zrb CLI command.

-You can create a Project by invoking the following command:
+To create a simple Project, you can invoke the following command:

 ```bash
 mkdir my-project